serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

           type: AMAZON.Food
 ```

-# And That's It!
+# That's It !
-There are a few more steps to publish your skills.
-I plan to integrate the simulation with Alexa Skills Kit in the future.
-However, I think that it is great to be able to integrate manifests and models.
-Because, we update them many times.
-And we'd better manage them with the source code of Lambda Functions.
+There are few more steps to publish your skills.
+I'm planning to integrate the simulation with Alexa Skills Kit in the future.
+However, I think that it is great to be able to integrate manifests and models since we update those many times.  and we'd better manage them with the source code of Lambda Functions.
+.
 # Summary
-We can totally manage our Lambda Functions and Alexa Skills with Serverless Framework + Serverless Alexa Skills Plugin.
+Now, we can completely manage our Lambda Functions and Alexa Skills with **Serverless Framework + Serverless Alexa Skills Plugin**.

 If you have any comments or feedback, please create a [issue](https://github.com/marcy-terui/serverless-alexa-skills/issues) or send a pull request.
 I always welcome them!!